-The Holy Family used to go to Jerusalem every year for the feast of Passover.
-When Jesus was 12-years old, at the age of Jewish adulthood with obligations to practice the religion, Jesus continued in the Temple actively involving in theological discussion of the scholars.
-Joseph and Mary returned from Jerusalem without knowing that Jesus was not in their caravan.
-After a long search, they found him in the Temple taking part in the religious discussion.
+The Holy Family used to go to Jerusalem every year for the feast of the Passover.
+When Jesus was twelve, the age of Jewish adulthood with obligations to practise the religion, Jesus continued in the Temple actively involving in theological discussions with scholars.
+Joseph and Mary proceeded with their return home from Jerusalem, unaware that Jesus was not in their caravan.
+Having suddenly noticed his absence, a three- day-long search led them back to Jerusalem where they found him in the Temple engrossed in serious religious discussions.
 Jesus returned to Nazareth with his parents and subjected to their authority and supported the family.
-The Holy Family is a role model for us to involve in religious practices and in submitting to the authorities.
+The Holy Family is a role model for us to get involved in religious practices and in submitting to the authorities.

 BIBLE TEXT (LUKE 2:41-52)

 (Lk 2:41) Every year the parents of Jesus went to Jerusalem for the Feast of the Passover as was customary.
 (42) And when Jesus was twelve years old, he went up with them according to the custom for this feast.
 (43) After the festival was over, they returned, but the boy Jesus remained in Jerusalem and his parents did not know it.
 (44) Thinking that he was in the company of the travelers they went a day’s journey.
 Then they looked for him among their relatives and friends.
 (45) As they did not find him, they went back to Jerusalem looking for him, (46) and after three days they found him in the Temple, sitting among the teachers, listening to them and asking them questions.
 (47) And all the people were amazed at his understanding and his answers.